rook/rook/Documentation/CRDs/specification.md

 (<em>Appears on:</em><a href="#ceph.rook.io/v1.ObjectStoreSpec">ObjectStoreSpec</a>)
 </p>
 <div>
-<p>ObjectStoreHostingSpec represents the hosting settings for the object store</p>
+<p>ObjectStoreHostingSpec represents the hosting settings for the object store
+The features provided by the <code>hosting</code> configuration section are experimental.
+APIs may be subject to change.</p>
 </div>
 <table>
 <thead>